 When you come to us at Mount Regis you will see that our addiction rehab program for marijuana is like no other.
 When you undergo your comprehensive medical and psychological evaluation, we’ll determine if you need humane detox and next steps for your therapeutic healing.

 Some individuals do require medication management during their initial phases of the path to sobriety to manage symptoms of withdrawal and other co-occurring disorders.
-We use medication on a maintenance basis only at Mount Regis Center as we approach addiction recovery from an abstinence basis.
+We use medication on a maintenance basis only at our addiction rehab center as we approach addiction recovery from an abstinence basis.
 We don’t want you to leave our doors addicted to another type of medication.

-Cognitive-behavioral therapy (CBT) is a form of therapy we often use at Mount Regis in order to help you correct incorrect ways of thinking.
+Cognitive-behavioral therapy (CBT) is a form of therapy we often use at our rehab center in order to help you correct incorrect ways of thinking.
 These incorrect thought patterns can lead to problematic behaviors, and CBT aims to reframe your negative thoughts in an attempt to change your outlook on life.

 Rational emotive behavioral therapy (REBT) is a form of action-driven therapy that resolves emotional and behavioral challenges in order to allow you to live the happiest and most fulfilling life possible.